A sculptural installation by Kent Manske & Nanette Wylde

 Touching Station provides visitors opportunity to touch paper samples from the 25 pulp recipes.

 California born Nanette Wylde is an interdisciplinary artist, writer and cultural worker making socially reflective and often language-based works using a variety of hybrid media.
 Wylde has a BA in Behavioral Science from San José State University.
 Her MFA is in Interactive Multimedia and Printmaking from Ohio State University.
 She is Professor Emerita of Art and Art History at CSU Chico where she taught for 21 years.
-Wylde currently serves on the Boards of Directors for Women Eco Artists Dialog and The California Society of Printmakers.
+Wylde currently serves on the Board of Directors for The California Society of Printmakers.
 Her artist's books, prints and electronic works are included in significant international collections.
 Wylde's interests include: language, personality, difference, beliefs, systems, ideas, movement, history, identity, perceptions, structures, stories, socialization, definitions, context, memory, experience, the natural world, change, and residue.
+Nanette's website.